 During the base period, your earnings must meet one of the following requirements:

-• You must have worked at least 20 weeks in the base period and earned at least $145 per week (this number will increase to $165 as of January 1, 2015), or
+• You must have worked at least 20 weeks in the base period and earned at least $200 per week, or

 You must be out of work through no fault of your own to qualify for unemployment benefits.